The Cannington silver mine is located in north-west Queensland, 200km south-east of Mount Isa, near the township of McKinlay.

-Cannington is the world's largest single silver producer, representing about 6% of the world's primary silver production, while its lead production represents about 7% of the world's primary lead output.
+Cannington is one of the world’s biggest producers of silver and lead.
 The lead concentrate contains 70% lead and over 3,000g/t silver with low levels of impurities.
 Long-term contracts for concentrate sales have been agreed with Pasminco (now Zinifex) in Australia, Metaleurop in France, Berzelius in Germany, and various smelters in Japan and Korea Zinc.

 Cannington mine geology and sulphide ore reserves

 Cannington lies in the south-east corner of the proterozoic Mount Isa Block, within the metamorphics of the lower middle proterozoic eastern succession and overlain by 60m of younger sediments.
 It is divided by faulting into a shallow, low-grade Northern Zone and a deeper, higher grade Southern Zone.